BioSchemas/map2model/README.md

 1. Markdown
 1. RDFa

+> Please take into account that this repository is under construction, so suggestions and comments are welcome.

->These explanations will be supported by an example of the **Bioscheas Tools Specification**.
+> These explanations will be supported by an example of the **Bioscheas Tools Specification**.

 ## USE CASE STUDY
 > Section under construction.